The Nordic Embassies in Berlin

 The design, which won the Austrian-Finnish office Berger+Parkkinen the international architecture competition in 1995 for the overall concept of the site, perfectly captures the idea of a strong community built of pure individuals.
 The copper band, which has since become a famous landmark in Berlin, encompasses the Felleshus (Pan-Nordic Building) and the five embassies, each of which were designed quite distinctively by architects of the respective countries.
 The houses are arranged according to their location on the map.
 Even the North and Baltic Seas are represented by three water basins between the buildings.
 Thus, you only need to take a few steps to feel that you really are in another country – without ever leaving »the North«.

-Adjacent to the Felleshus is the Embassy of Finland.
+Adjacent to the Felleshus is the prize-winning Embassy of Finland.
 The glass building, designed by VIIVA Arkkitehtuuri Oy, Helsinki, is enveloped by horizontal slats of larch wood.
 The ground floor features a typical Finnish facility that one wouldn’t expect to find in an embassy: two saunas for guests and staff.

 Behind the Finnish Embassy, the Swedish Embassy is open to the plaza through large expanses of glass.
 The architect Gert Wingårdh also designed some of the furnishings for the embassy.
 On the street side, the lamellas of the copper band are open, allowing the birch-panelled walls and the spiral staircase to be seen from the outside.

 The Royal Norwegian Embassy was designed by the architectural firm Snøhetta A/S, Oslo.
 The most prominent feature of the triangular edifice is a massive slab of granite in front of the narrow south side of the building.
 The monolith, which weighs in at 120 tonnes, comes from Idde Fjord in Østfold and brings a piece of the fjord landscape to Berlin.